Pylons/pyramid/docs/narr/firstapp.rst

 script body, the code within the ``if`` statement will only be invoked when ``python helloworld.py`` is executed from the command line.

-Using the ``if`` clause is necessary -- or at least best practice -- because code in a Python ``.py`` file may be eventually imported via the Python ``import`` statement by another ``.py`` file.  ``.py`` files that are imported by other ``.py`` files are referred to as *modules*.
+Using the ``if`` clause is necessary—or at least best practice—because code in a Python ``.py`` file may be eventually imported via the Python ``import`` statement by another ``.py`` file.  ``.py`` files that are imported by other ``.py`` files are referred to as *modules*.
 By using the